yig/GMU-CS425/README.md

 * `xmake run -w <path> <target>` runs the target with path as the working directory.
 * There are some other helpful questions and answers in the [`xmake` FAQ](https://xmake.io/#/guide/faq?id=what-should-i-do-if-the-download-package-failed-to-get-the-local-issuer-certificate).
 * The following error when `xmake` tries to download a package, `error: curl: (60) SSL certificate problem: unable to get local issuer certificate`, can be solved with [this workaround](https://xmake.io/#/guide/faq?id=what-should-i-do-if-the-download-package-failed-to-get-the-local-issuer-certificate): `xmake g --insecure-ssl=y`
+* To update the packages `xmake` knows about from its repository, run `xmake repo -u`.

 ## Setting up version control